 This view is helpful if you want to see all objectives regardless of how/if they are aligned.
 If you want to get a snapshot of your company's objectives, this is the view for you.
 This view is not ideal when you want to know where an objective falls in the hierarchy, or if you want to know how each objective rolls up in alignment.

 The chart view for Objectives will show you all objectives that match the given time filter (past, current, future, etc) and their alignment with other objectives in an expandable/collapsable flow chart format.
-Think of this viewing option a more organized and visually appealing version of nested view.
+Think of this viewing option as a more organized and visually appealing version of nested view.
 Start with any aligned objective and expand it's child objectives, as cards, all the way down the line.
 In chart view, the expansion will take place to the right of the parent objective and will include all necessary details on each of the child objectives' cards.

 Chart view is helpful for clearly and effectively visualizing how all objectives are aligned.
 It allows all members of an organization to see where their objective lies in regards to the bigger company and team Objectives picture.
 Additionally, chart view will help customers with hundreds or thousands of objectives navigate those objectives in a non-paginated, non-list form.
 Added bonus: Look at how pretty it is. 🤩